davidkassa/southwest-checkin-3/README.md

 ## Local Installation

-1. While not strictly required, it is recommended to install [`rbenv`](https://github.com/sstephenson/rbenv) and [`ruby-build`](https://github.com/sstephenson/ruby-build) to manager ruby versions in development.
+1. While not strictly required, it is recommended to install [`rbenv`](https://github.com/sstephenson/rbenv) and [`ruby-build`](https://github.com/sstephenson/ruby-build) to manage ruby versions in development.
+Ruby 2.2 or greater is required.

 2. Required dependencies

+    - Ruby 2.2 or greater
     - Postgres
     - Redis